SCIENCE AND RELIGION

 react when it is struck by another billiard ball.
 Once the two balls

-separated and lost speed, neither ball can affect the other, unless
+separated and lost speed, neither ball can affect the other, that is unless

-physically brought into contact again that is.
+physically brought into contact again.
 But within quantum

 sub atomic particles that have interrelated locally (say within an